Zebra Danio Care Essentials: Size, Tips and More

 Zebrafish as a model organism

-Zebra danio is a popular model object in biology to study embryogenesis and genes of vertebrates.
-This is because the fish eggs develop quite fast.
-It takes only three days, and the embryos themselves are rather large and enduring, which allows performing various manipulations with them.
-Zebrafishes became the first genetically modified fish.
-The story of the famous fluorescent fish GloFish began with Danio.
+Zebra danio is a popular model organism in biology for studying embryogenesis and the genetics of vertebrates.
+This is largely due to their rapid egg development; it takes only three days for the embryos to grow from eggs to larvae.
+The embryos are relatively large and resilient, allowing researchers to perform various manipulations.
+Notably, zebrafish were the first genetically modified fish, and the story of the famous fluorescent GloFish began with Danio.

 Difficulties in keeping